We tried out a spin class to see if the benefits can cross over to outdoor cycling, too

 The result is a fixed gear bike (like a track bike) – your legs are constantly moving and you have to apply pressure to slow them down.
 You can’t simply stop pedalling and that means that every second of the available time is put to good use.

 Most spin classes last for around 45-60 minutes; it’s rarely necessary for them to be any longer and participants can expect to leave sweaty and with heavy legs.
+However, they can last longer, Body Machine sessions can keep going for as many as 90 minutes.

 Nearly all classes will be led by an instructor who calls out intervals (when to pedal hard and when to slow it down) – and this person has a huge effect on the class.